-Gay Camps In Chechnya Claims Spark ‘Concentration Camps’ Protests Globally
+Gay Camps In Chechnya: Reports Spark ‘Concentration Camps’ Protests Globally

 — #LGBTHour????️???? (@LGBTHour_) April 10, 2017

 Chechen leaders maintain no gay camps exist in the region.
 As previously reported by the Inquisitr, Ramzan Kadyrov, the head of the Chechen republic, does not appear to believe lesbians and gay men exist in his country.
 Kadyrov was appointed to his leadership post by Russian President Vladimir Putin.
-Chechnya is an autonomous nation located in the southern region of Russia – ISIS has been known to operate in the Muslim-majority region.
+Chechnya is an autonomous nation located in the southern region of Russia, and ISIS has been known to operate in the Muslim-majority region.

-“It’s impossible to persecute those who are not in the republic,” Alvi Karimov, a representative of the Chechen leadership, said.
+“It’s impossible to persecute those who are not in the republic,” said Alvi Karimov, a representative of the Chechen leadership.
 “If such people existed in Chechnya, law enforcement would not have to worry about them since their own relatives would have sent them to where they could never return.”

 The gay men allegedly detained in the concentration camps in Chechnya said at least three men died inside the makeshift prisons.
 The individuals claiming to have survived the torture have also said the Chechen guards are attempting to make them promise to leave the republic if set free.

-Chechnya allegedly created the gay camps after a Russian LGBT group, GayRussia.ru, tried secure a permit to host a gay rights demonstrations in the capital city of Chechnya, Grozny.
+Chechnya allegedly created the gay camps after a Russian LGBT group, GayRussia.ru, tried secure a permit to host a gay rights demonstration in the capital city of Grozny.

 “Queer rights, human rights” – protest happening now outside Russian embassy against concentration camps for gay people.
 Sign the petition! pic.twitter.com/3xHaPvhvMK